hku-systems/bidl/README.md

 ### Prepare

 1. Please login to our cluster following [this page](https://github.com/hku-systems/bidl/blob/main/servers.md).
-2. Please go to server 2 (sosp21ae@202.45.128.161) to run all the experiments, where we have set up all necessary environments.
+2. Please login to server 2 (sosp21ae@202.45.128.161) and go to `/home/sosp21ae/bidl/` to run all the experiments, where we have set up all necessary environments.
 3. Each experiment will generate a figure in the `./figure` directory.
 You can download all generated figures to your computer by running `python3 ./tunnel.sh` **on your computer**, which start an ssh tunnel and copy all files in `./figure` to your computer using `scp`.
 4. When the script is running, you may see `END` multiple times.
 The script is still running; please do not suspend the script.